dynatrace-oss/barista/src/lib/autocomplete/README.md

 <docs-source-example example="ControlValuesAutocompleteExample"></docs-source-example>

 ## Automatically highlighting the first option
 If your use case requires for the first autocomplete option to be highlighted when the user opens the panel, you can do so by setting the `autoActiveFirstOption` input on the `dt-autocomplete` component.
-This behavior can be configured globally using the `MAT_AUTOCOMPLETE_DEFAULT_OPTIONS` injection token.
+This behavior can be configured globally using the `DT_AUTOCOMPLETE_DEFAULT_OPTIONS` injection token.

 <docs-source-example example="HighlightFirstOptionAutocompleteExample"></docs-source-example>